 Explore Northern Ireland’s trendy capital today, starting with a visit to the Titanic Belfast Experience, where you’ll Dive Into Culture and gain insights into the tragic story of the famous ship that met its end in the Atlantic.
 Your Local Specialist will join you for a sightseeing tour through the city with views of the Belfast City Hall, Castle and Botanic Gardens.
 Take the rest of the afternoon to explore at your leisure, perhaps enjoying a pint in Belfast’s oldest traditional pub or visit St. George’s Market for some shopping.

 Bid Ireland farewell as you board your ferry to Scotland.
-Follow the rugged Ayrshire coast past Ailsa Craig, the continue to Glasgow, where you'll enjoy an orientation of a city that exudes edginess.
+Follow the rugged Ayrshire coast past Ailsa Craig, then continue to Glasgow, where you’ll enjoy an orientation of a city that exudes edginess.
 Take to the streets on your own exploration and see George Square, Glasgow Cathedral and the Clyde River before finding a cosy pub to warm your heart with a little local whisky and a night on the toon.

 Sensational scenery follows your journey through the Scottish Highlands from Glasgow to Newtonmore.
 Loch Lomond sets the tone with views over the water to craggy Ben Lomond.
 Continue to Glencoe where the tragic 17th-century massacre of the MacDonalds turned the wild beauty of this valley into a 'Glen of Weeping'.
 Then, on to Fort William, the self-proclaimed ‘Outdoor Capital of the UK’ before arriving in Loch Ness, where you’ll keep a keen eye out for the beloved monster that lurks beneath its surface.
 Tonight, you’ll enjoy dinner at your hotel.

-It's never too early for a wee dram when you travel the wilds of Scotland.
-Your day begins with a visit to Pitlochry and the Blair Athol whisky distillery where you'll Dive Into Culture and learn how Scotland's golden goodness is made.
+It’s never too early for a wee dram when you travel the wilds of Scotland.
+Your day begins with a visit to Pitlochry and the Blair Athol whisky distillery where you’ll Dive Into Culture and learn how Scotland’s golden goodness is made.
 Continue to the home of golfing gods, St. Andrews.
-You'll view its famous 18th hole before continuing to Edinburgh, your home for the next two nights.
+You’ll view its famous 18th hole before continuing to Edinburgh, your home for the next two nights.
 Tickets to see the spectacular Edinburgh Tattoo are included on departures that coincide with performance dates.